fxxrytail/skzcode/content/support/skz-comeback/index.md

 Korean digital sale is a BIG part of **_Music Show Win_**.
 It's also a big factor in **_Award Ceremonies_** (ceremonies to award music, performances, artist of the year and more).
 To get a big digital sale point, STAYs are encouraged to stream the title track in a playlist and/or download the title track.
 Download counts as multiple streams.
 STAYs may stream on **MelOn, Genie, Flo, or Bugs.** Some of it needs verified account but some don't.
 You may buy your own verified account and streaming pass by yourself or you may stream for **free** by joining a digital streaming team that is funded by STAYs' donations.
 You may also donate any amount, it will be a big help!

 Streaming is not hard!
-You just have to set your account, make playlist, and leave it play for hours!
-It's advisable to join a streaming team if it's your first time streaming on Korean platform so the team can guide you.
+You just have to set your account and settings, make playlist, and leave it play for hours 😁 It's advisable to join a streaming team if it's your first time streaming on Korean platform so the team can guide you.

+##### Please donate any amount if you can to trusted streaming teams so we can have funds to buy passes before the release of the album.
+Sharing the fundraising tweets from fanbases will also help ❤️

 For details and inquiries about these streaming platforms, you may reach out to {{< a "Stay Department" "https://twitter.com/stay_department" >}} and follow them for updates.